 Although farm-raised salmon has slightly higher heart-healthy omega-3 content than wild salmon, it also has significantly more omega-6, a less healthy fat.

 2. Decide how you’re going to cook it

 Specific salmon recipes require some planning.

-If you want to cook your salmon on planks, don’t forget to soak them in water for at least an hour before placing the plank on the grill, says Holly McKee-Clark, Culinary Specialist at Beachbody.
+If you want to cook your salmon on planks, don’t forget to soak them in water for at least an hour before placing the plank on the grill, says Holly McKee-Clark, former culinary specialist at BODi.

 If you’re curious about using planks, try our Cedar Plank Salmon with Maple Glaze.

 If your salmon filets don’t have skin, and you’re not using a plank, use foil so you’re not placing the fish directly on the grill.

 3. Clean your salmon and pat dry

 When you’re ready to start prepping your salmon, Nader recommends rinsing it in the sink and patting completely dry before marinating or seasoning.